-Once Montaro got there, we could begin moving the other horses from Langley, including Guliz’s two horses, Omar and Raven.
-Well the next 2-3 months were an absolute gong show of raging fires and my truck breaking down, covid-delayed parts not arriving, my truck breaking again… So it took us over 2 months to move the next five horses (Omar, Raven, Xadaa, Posa, Cobra).
+Once Montaro got there, we could begin moving the other horses from Langley.
+Well the next 2-3 months were an absolute gong show of raging fires and my truck breaking down, covid-delayed parts not arriving, my truck breaking again… So it took us over 2 months to move the next few horses.

 By mid-November, the upper reaches of the mountain roads were already covered with snow.
 But this weekend promised a rare warm spell, so the snow was supposed to melt, leaving us clear roads for two days, before the temperatures dropped again.
 Ian was out of quarantine, my truck was released from the shop 3 days prior, so this was our last chance to move two more horses to the ranch – a brief window of auspicious opportunity.